San Jacinto College: Campuses

+There are four extension centers, including the EDGE Center near the Johnson Space Center in Houston and three Small Business Development Centers in Deer Park, Houston and Pearland.

 Organization and administration

 Established in 1961, the district originally consisted of the areas of Channelview ISD, Deer Park ISD, Galena Park ISD, La Porte ISD, and Pasadena ISD.
 The district now also serves Sheldon ISD.
 As defined by the Texas Legislature, the official service area of San Jacinto College includes territory within the following school districts: the Channelview Independent School District, the Deer Park Independent School District, the Galena Park Independent School District, the La Porte Independent School District, the Pasadena Independent School District, the Sheldon Independent School District and the portion of Clear Creek Independent School District located in Harris County.
 Some facilities are also located within the boundaries of Clear Creek ISD but Clear Creek ISD is not considered In-District for enrollment purposes.

 Academics

 San Jacinto College offers students an opportunity to complete classes in Basic, Intermediate, and Paramedic level emergency medical technology.
 The college also offers maritime trade and logistics education programs.
 The most recent results published in Texas EMS Magazine indicate a 41% first attempt pass rate for Paramedic program graduates from December 1, 2008, to November 30, 2009.

 In 2020, San Jacinto College was awarded the Excellence and Equity in Community College STEM Award by the Aspen Institute and Siemens Foundation.